alexandergx/react-native-background-upload-client/README.md

 # Setting up Apollo Client for File Uploads

-This section provides an in-depth example of setting up the Apollo Client and using `react-native-background-upload-client` to upload a file to your Graphql server from your React Native app.
+This section provides an in-depth example of setting up the Apollo Client and using `react-native-background-upload-client` to upload a file to your GraphQL server from your React Native app.
 Ensure you have these additional npm packages installed:

 `npm install @apollo/client apollo-upload-client`